Call to action

 European institutions, including the European Commission (in cooperation with member states) and the European Parliament, should:

-- Include prevention of fragility fractures in the joint Organisation for Economic Co-operation and Development (OECD)/European Commission publication Health at a Glance: Europe11 as well as the ‘State of Health in the EU’ cycle.
+- Include prevention of fragility fractures in the joint Organisation for Economic Co-operation and Development (OECD)/European Commission publication Health at a Glance: EuropeThis link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue11 as well as the ‘State of Health in the EU’ cycle.
 Although time to surgery following hip fractures is included, prevention of fractures must also be prioritised.

 - Prioritise fragility fracture and falls prevention in European-level occupational health and safety initiatives.
-The EU’s Occupational Safety and Health Strategic Framework,14 as well as future initiatives in this domain, must recognise the importance of reducing falls at work and propose concrete measures to minimise fragility fractures among older workers.
+The EU’s Occupational Safety and Health Strategic FrameworkThis link opens a new tab and sends you to a website not owned by Amgen (Europe) GmbH.
+Click here to continue,14 as well as future initiatives in this domain, must recognise the importance of reducing falls at work and propose concrete measures to minimise fragility fractures among older workers.

 - Support activities in the European Parliament which seek to address osteoporosis and fragility fractures.
 Concerned stakeholders could, for example, seek interest from MEPs in the formation of an interest group on osteoporosis and fragility fractures.